-- 52. When appointing the supervisory board, the general meeting shall take due care to ensure a balanced composition of the supervisory board with respect to the structure and the business of the company as well as the personal and professional qualifications of the supervisory board members.
-Furthermore, aspects of diversity of the supervisory board with respect to the internationality of the members, the representation of both genders and the age structure shall be reasonably taken into account.
-The general meeting shall pay attention that no member of the supervisory board is considered for appointment who has been convicted by law for a criminal act that would compromise the professional reliability as a supervisory board member.
-The number of members on the supervisory board (without employees' representatives) shall be ten at most. - 52a.New members of a supervisory board must inform themselves adequately of the organization and activities of the company as well as of the tasks and responsibilities of the supervisory board members. - 53.
+Care must also be taken to ensure that no member is elected to the supervisory board who has been convicted by law for a criminal act that would compromise his or her professional reliability as a supervisory board member.

+- 52a.The number of members on the supervisory board (without employees' representatives) shall be ten at most.
+New members of a supervisory board must inform themselves adequately of the organization and activities of the company as well as of the tasks and responsibilities of the supervisory board members. - 53.
 The majority of the members of the supervisory board elected by the general meeting or delegated by shareholders in accordance with the articles of incorporation shall be independent of the company and its management board.
 A member of the supervisory board shall be deemed independent if said member does not have any business or personal relations to the company or its management board that constitute a material conflict of interests and therefore suited to influence the behaviour of the member.
 The supervisory board shall define on the basis of this general clause the criteria that constitute independence and shall publish them in the Corporate Governance Report.
 The guidelines in Annex 1 shall serve as further orientation.
 According to the criteria defined, it shall be the responsibility of every member of the supervisory board to declare its independence vis-à-vis the supervisory board.
-The Corporate Governance Report shall clearly explain which members are deemed independent according to this assessment.
+The Corporate Governance Report shall clearly explain which members are deemed independent according to this assessment. - 54.

-- C - 54.
 In the case of companies with a free float of more than 20%, the members of the supervisory board elected by the general meeting or delegated by shareholders in accordance with the articles of incorporation shall include at least one independent member pursuant to C-Rule 53 who is not a shareholder with a stake of more than 10% or who represents such a shareholder's interests.
 In the case of companies with a free float of over 50%, at least two members of the supervisory board must meet these criteria.
-The Corporate Governance Report must indicate which members of the supervisory board meet these criteria. - C - 55.
-The chairperson of the supervisory board shall not be a former member of the management board unless a period of two years has expired between the termination of the function as member of the management board and the start of the function as chairperson of the supervisory board. - L - 56.
-Members of the supervisory board shall not have more than eight mandates (function of chairperson shall count double) as supervisory board members for listed companies.
+The Corporate Governance Report must indicate which members of the supervisory board meet these criteria.